-New rules can be created and destroyed using the Add \square and Delete \square buttons.
+New rules can be created and destroyed using the Add \boxdot and Delete \blacksquare buttons.
 A new rule consists in a descriptive name, and the match and replace patterns.
 The Match rule is the pattern against which the caller number is matched.
 If a match is found, the Replace rule pattern is used to rewrite the caller number, using the set of rules explained in appendix D on page 185.